LaMitaOne/Flowmotion/README.md

-If you want tip me a coffee for my unbelievable awesome and free for you work :)
+If you want to tip me a coffee for my unbelievably awesome work, I'd be grateful! :)

 <p align="center">
   <a href="https://www.paypal.com/donate/?hosted_button_id=RX5KTTMXW497Q">